ivanfuland/video-splitter/README.md

 - Check if they have compatible encoding
 - Merge them into a single file named "output.mp4" in the same directory as the input clips
 - Use copy mode to avoid re-encoding the videos

+## Handling Non-ASCII Characters

+Both scripts have been improved to handle paths with non-ASCII characters (such as Chinese, Japanese, etc.) by:
+- Setting the locale to handle UTF-8 encoding
+- Using the `pathlib` module for better Unicode path handling
+- Using absolute paths to avoid encoding issues

 ## Requirements